payatu/vuln-nodejs-app/solutions/solutions.md

 ## 8. XXE

-Application is using libxmljs to parse xml input but noent flag is set to true which enables external entities parsing. your goal is to read `/etc/passwd` file.
+Application is using `libxmljs` to parse XML input but `noent` flag is set to true which enables external entities parsing. your goal is to read `/etc/passwd` file.

 ### Exploit

+1. Go to `/xxe` and add a random comment while intercepting requests using burp suite.
-* Go to `/xxe` and in the comment section add the following payload to read `/etc/passwd` file.
+2. Change the comment parameter value with the following payload to read `/etc/passwd` file.

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE asdf [<!ENTITY xxe SYSTEM 'file:///etc/passwd'>]>